-Amazon's ambition to be the Earth's most customer-centric company knows no bounds.
-Its policies almost favor their buyers, like with the anti-counterfeiting policy, customer product review policy, customer returns policy, and the list goes on.
-Hence, you must at least know how to write an Amazon suspension Plan of Action (POA), especially when you missed out on "surprise" changes and updates regarding their policies.
+Amazon’s ambition to be the Earth’s most customer-centric company knows no bounds.
+Its policies almost always favor their buyers.
+The anti-counterfeiting policy, customer product review policy, customer returns policy—the list goes on.
+Hence, you must at least know how to write an Amazon suspension plan of Action (POA), especially when you’ve missed out on “surprise” changes and updates regarding their policies.

-On September 2, 2020, Amazon released a policy wherein they will suspend sellers' selling privileges that have late shipments to an FBA warehouse.
-Unfortunately, the policy's effectiveness was on August 25, 2020, which makes the notice nine days late.
-This is an example of a scenario where you can be caught off-guard and result in an Amazon vendor central suspension.
+On September 2, 2020, Amazon released a policy wherein they will suspend the selling privileges of a seller account if they have a late shipment to an FBA warehouse.
+Unfortunately, the policy was effective on August 25, 2020, which makes the notice nine days late.
+This scenario shows you can be caught off-guard, which results in an Amazon account suspension.

 Here is the complete statement from Amazon Seller Central forums: